cirruslabs/tart/README.md

 ## Usage

-Try running a Tart VM on your Apple Silicon device running macOS 12.0 (Monterey) or later (will download a 25 GB image):
+Try running a Tart VM on your Apple Silicon device running macOS 13.0 (Ventura) or later (will download a 25 GB image):

 ```bash
 brew install cirruslabs/cli/tart